 - All production sites are QS 9000 and 14000 certified

-- Aspocomp Group Oyj is founded following the split of the Aspo Group in October
+- Aspocomp Group Oyj is founded following the spin off from the Aspo Group in October

 - Aspocomp expands its hybrid circuit operations by taking over similar operations from Nokia Corporation